Availing ITC as per Section 16 (2) (aa)

 If your company makes any more ITC claims or fails to follow this new requirement, you could face fines or have your GSTIN suspended.
 Businesses may experience subpar ITC claims if they wait too long to take action, which would hurt their profitability and, in turn, their working capital.

-Businesses will now be required to retain payments at the invoice level more frequently, especially for the GST amount, to punish defaulting vendors.
+Businesses will now be required to retain payments at the invoice level more frequently, especially for the GST amount.